 Children’s Literature New England, Inc., is dedicated to promoting awareness of the significance of literature in children’s lives.
-Since 1987 it has organized excellent institutes planned around expansive themes.
-These institutes attract teachers, college professors, librarians, editors, authors, and illustrators, from around the world both as speakers and conferees.
+Since 1987 it has organized an excellent symposium planned around expansive themes.
+These symposia attract teachers, college professors, librarians, editors, authors, and illustrators, from around the world both as speakers and conferees.

 CLNE was founded because of the passionate conviction that children’s literature has integrity as art and as literature.
 Its mission is to examine topics in literature and to give those who teach and create books for young readers the opportunity to reaffirm the value of their work.